 - a.
 Right to File.
-Any person, or authorized representative of a person, who believes that he or she has been subjected to unlawful discrimination in a Department of the Treasury program or activity may file a complaint.
+Any person, or authorized representative of a person, who believes that he or she has been subjected to unlawful discrimination may file a complaint.
 Any person who believes that any specific class of persons has been subjected to discrimination and who is a member of that class or the authorized representative of a member of that class may file a complaint.
-Complaints should be filed with OCRE by mail to 1500 Pennsylvania Avenue, NW, Washington, DC 20220, by email at crcomplaints@treasury.gov, or by facsimile to (202) 622-0317. - b.
+Complaints should be filed with OCRD by mail to 1500 Pennsylvania Avenue, NW, Washington, DC 20220, or by facsimile to (202) 622-0317. - b.
 Timeliness.
 Complaints must be filed within 180 days of the alleged act of discrimination.
-The Director of OCRE may extend this time period for good cause. - c.
-Notification to OCRE.
-If a civil rights complaint is received directly by a bureau, the complaint must be immediately referred to OCRE for tracking and intake review.
+The Director of OCRD may extend this time period for good cause. - c.
+Notification to OCRD.
+If a complaint is received directly by a bureau, the complaint must be immediately referred to OCRD for tracking and intake review. - d.

-- d.
 Complaint Investigations.
-Once a complaint has been accepted as timely and under the jurisdiction of the Department, it will be referred to the bureau for an investigation, and a submission to OCRE of a report of investigation and agency position statement on the complaint.
-The bureau's response will customarily include interviews of the complainant, the recipient's staff, agency staff, and other witnesses, a review of the recipient's pertinent records, a review of agency records, potentially a review of building facilities, and consideration of the evidence gathered, and defenses asserted.
-The Director of OCRE will establish the time frame allotted for the complaint investigation on a case-by-case basis, based on the allegations in the complaint. - e.
+Once a complaint has been accepted as timely and under the jurisdiction of the Department, it will be referred to the bureau for an investigation, and a submission to OCRD of a report of investigation and agency position statement on the complaint.
+The bureau's response will customarily include interviews of the complainant, the recipient's staff, agency staff, and other witnesses, a review of the recipient's pertinent records, a review of agency records, potentially a review of building facilities, and consideration of the evidence gathered and defenses asserted.
+The Director of OCRD will establish the time frame allotted for the complaint investigation on a case by case basis, based on the allegations in the complaint.

+- e.
 Findings of Fact and Conclusions of Law.
-After a review of the report of investigation and agency position statement submitted by the bureau, the Director of OCRE will issue the decision on the merits of the complainant's allegations.
-The Director of OCRE shall notify the complainant of the results of the investigation in a decision letter containing findings of fact, and conclusions of law; a description of the remedy for each violation found, if any; and a notice of the right to appeal if applicable. - f.
+After a review of the report of investigation and agency position statement submitted by the bureau, the Director of the OCRD will issue the decision on the merits of the complainant's allegations.
+The Director of OCRD shall notify the complainant of the results of the investigation in a decision letter containing findings of fact, and conclusions of law; a description of the remedy for each violation found, if any; and a notice of the right to appeal if applicable. - f.
 Cooperation Required.
 Agency employees are required to cooperate in the investigation and attempted resolution of complaints.
 Employees who are required to participate in any investigation shall do so as part of their official duties and during the course of regular duty hours. - g.
 Settlement Agreements.
 If a complaint is resolved informally, the terms of the agreement shall be reduced to writing and made part of the complaint file, with a copy of the agreement provided to the complainant.
 The written agreement shall describe the subject matter of the complaint and any action/s to which the parties have agreed.
-Settlement agreements must be approved by the Department's Office of General Counsel or appropriate bureau counsel. - h.
+Settlement agreements must be approved by the Office of General Counsel or appropriate bureau counsel. - h.
 Appeals.
-Appeals must be filed by the complainant within 60 days of the receipt of the letter of finding(s).
-OCRE may extend this time for good cause.
-The Chief Diversity, Equity, Inclusion, and Accessibility Officer or designee will make final decisions on timely appeals.
+Appeals must be filed by the complainant within 60 days of the receipt of the letter of findings.
+OCRD may extend this time for good cause.
+The Assistant Secretary for Management, or his or her designee, will make final decisions on timely appeals.